 Chibolya Education and Health Organization

-On May 4, 2012, the children of Clemency Uganda received a long awaited package.
+Back in the Spring, the children of Clemency Uganda received a long awaited package.
 It contained 13 basket and volley balls, 9 team shorts and 9 shin guard covers.
-Clemency Uganda’s sports program allows orphaned and other vulnerable children of Jinja to participate in games, develop their skills, promote mental and physical wellbeing of children, and promote the participation of girls in sport and school.There are many people who contributed to this achievement.
+Clemency Uganda’s sports program allows orphaned and other vulnerable children of Jinja to participate in games, develop their skills, promote mental and physical well-being of children, and promote the participation of girls in sport and school.There are many people who contributed to this achievement.
 We would like to thank the Country Day School who donated the equipment, our Advisory Committee Chair, Sonya Barbezat, who was able to secure a significant discount with a courier company, and friends of Services in Action for topping off the cost by funding the remaining kilometres of the journey.
-Check out the photos of the children playing with their new equipment.

 The Wish List Partnership